JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

   - fragment
   - navigation
 ---
 Do Fragment transactions and back navigation have no more secrets for you?
-Well then you should definitely try to solve the mystery in this post, where a Fragment (literally) started to haunt us...
+Well then you should try to solve the mystery in this post, where a Fragment (literally) came to haunt us...

 Seemingly simple Fragment transactions can sometimes have unintended side effects.
 While investigating, we'll learn how Fragment transactions actually work.